sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 rake db:migrate
 ```

-According to [the official ActiveRecord docs](http://edgeguides.rubyonrails.org/active_record_migrations.html), these are all the migration definitions the change method allows you to use in a migration:
+According to [the official ActiveRecord docs](http://guides.rubyonrails.org/active_record_migrations.html), these are all the migration methods that can be run inside `change`:

 - add_column
 - add_index